MicrosoftDocs/learn/learn-pr/azure/troubleshoot-inbound-connectivity-azure-load-balancer/includes/2-troubleshoot-azure-load-balancer.md

 - The application is unreachable.
 - The VMs running the application are unreachable.
-- Slow response times.
+- Response times are slow.
-- User requests timing out.
+- User requests are timing out.

 There can be many reasons for these failures.
 They're most commonly associated with probing issues and data path issues.